Skip to content

 • Save and deploy.

-Visit the deployed URL.
+Finally, visit the deployed URL.

 Deploy Calculator Backend to AWS Lambda

-• From the AWS Console, open up AWS Lambda; choose Create Function; choose Author from scratch; enter calculate as the Function name; choose Node.js as the Runtime; click Create function.
+• From the AWS Console, open up Lambda; choose Create Function; choose Author from scratch; enter calculate as the Function name; choose Node.js as the Runtime; click Create function.

 • Copy the index.mjs file to your calculator backend codebase.